Juan-Hernandez7/PigLatin/README.md

 ==================
 [Pig Latin](http://en.wikipedia.org/wiki/Pig_Latin) is a language game where words are "translated" according to the following rules:

-1. For words that are all consonants, simply add "ay" to the end of the word.
+x 1.
+For words that are all consonants, simply add "ay" to the end of the word.
 Thus, "try" becomes "tryay".
-2. For words that begin with vowels, simply add "way" to the end of the word.
+x2.
+For words that begin with vowels, simply add "way" to the end of the word.
 Thus, "a" becomes "away"; "at" becomes "atway"; "ermine" becomes "ermineway."
-3. For words beginning with "qu," move the "qu" to the end of the word and add ay.
+x3.
+For words beginning with "qu," move the "qu" to the end of the word and add ay.
 Thus "question" becomes "estionquay".
 4. For words that begin with consonants, move the leading consonant(s) to the end of the word and add "ay."
 Thus, "ball" becomes "allbay"; "button" becomes "uttonbay"; "star" becomes "arstay"; "three" becomes "eethray";

 Note that this assignment does not use graphics.
 Just like Old MacDonald and the Google Billboard, you will push to the master branch, not gh-pages